ymiuraaa/ymiuraaa.github.io/content/projects.md

 </div>
 <!-- Let's insert a GIF here since that'll look pretty cool-->

 This is a web-based robot simulator for path planning, forward kinematics, inverse kinematics, PID, and more using Three.js.
 It also has a feature where you can render robots by making a JSON file that is structured in a similar way to a URDF file.
 (It's like an XML file but for robotics that define geometries and joints of robots).
 I also implemented a feature that allows the software to interface with the Fetch Robot via rosbridge.
-I want to thank Professor Chad Jenkins for fulfilling one of my goals I had since high school (to write code that works on the actual fetch robot, the first lab robot I've ever interacted with).
+I want to thank Professor Chad Jenkins for fulfilling one of my goals I had since high school (to write code that works on the actual fetch robot, the first lab robot I've seen in-person).

 <div>